-- Occurs once only (such as in one diagram only), the object is immediately highlighted in the diagram or Browser window - Is not used in any diagram, the 'Element Usage' dialog

-• Is used in more than one diagram, the 'Element Usage' dialog lists those diagrams; either:

-- Double-click on a diagram name to open that diagram (the 'Element Usage' dialog remains open), or

-- Click on the diagram name and click on the Open button to open that diagram (the 'Element Usage' dialog closes)
+- Occurs once only (such as in one diagram only), the object is immediately highlighted in the diagram or Browser window - Is not used in any diagram, the 'Element Usage' dialog displays with no entries; click on the Close button to close the dialog - Is used in more than one diagram, the 'Element Usage' dialog lists those diagrams; either: - Double-click on a diagram name to open that diagram (the 'Element Usage' dialog remains open), or - Click on the diagram name and click on the Open button to open that diagram (the 'Element Usage' dialog closes)

 The 'Element Usage' dialog defaults to showing, in order, the 'Usage Type' of the object, 'Diagram Type' and 'Diagram' columns.
-If you float the cursor over the right edge of the 'Diagram' column header, so that it changes to , you can drag the column border right to expose the hidden columns 'Diagram ID', 'Object ID' and 'Kind' (do this in separate passes for each hidden column).
+If you float the cursor over the right edge of the 'Diagram' column header, so that it changes to drag the column border right to expose the hidden columns 'Diagram ID', 'Object ID' and 'Kind' (do this in separate passes for each hidden column).